tiru-patel/Deploying_Wordpress_site_with_MySQL_on_k8s_cluster_using_Ansible/README.md

 :four: Create a ansible role to configure *kubernetes slave* nodes.
 Here, k8s_slaves role.

+:five: Create a ansible role to create Wordpress and MySQL pods.
+Here, wpSQL role.

-:five: Create a playbook that will run provisionEC2 role.
+:six: Create a playbook that will run provisionEC2 role.
 Here, setupec2.yml playbook.

-:six: Create a playbook that will run k8s_master and k8s_slaves role.
+:seven: Create a playbook that will run k8s_master and k8s_slaves role.
 Here, setup_cluster.yml file.

  <br>
 To create a role, use command :leftwards_arrow_with_hook: